-The longest of those adventures came together after he had graduated college.
+The longest of those adventures came together after he had graduated from college.
 Jacob wrangled together six friends, got them to pitch in on a 190,000-mile 2000 Chevy Astro, and took off on a trip across the country, to the East Coast and back.
 The newly graduated posse would zoom through 32 states in 55 days, covering close to 13,000 miles before landing back home in the Bay Area.

 “It was all about subsuming yourself into the group,” he said about the trip.
-“You’re in this van with 6 other people for hours and hours.
+“You’re in this van with six other people for hours and hours.
 It’s sort of this crazy thing and you can’t make it about you.”

 Jacob said one of the best things about the trip was the chaos.
-With 7 people constantly weighing in on day to day decisions, he learned to pull back when he needed to and just go with the flow.
+With seven people constantly weighing in on day to day decisions, he learned to pull back when he needed to and just go with the flow.